PurdueAF/purdue-af/docs/source/doc-storage.rst

 .. warning::

-    **Warning:** access to CERNBox is not enabled by default.
+    Access to CERNBox is not enabled by default.
 To set it up, please follow these instructions:
     :doc:`guide-cern-eos`

 * **Other options:**